Skip to content

 Why the USB Cable Dominates at High Frequencies

 At 100 MHz, a 0.5 m cable is λ/6.
-Not efficient.
+Not efficient — you're fine there.
 At 300 MHz, it's λ/2 — a half-wave dipole.
 Radiation efficiency peaks.
-At 500 MHz the cable is a full wave, efficiency dips slightly, but 5 µA CM current is still enough to approach the limit.
+At 500 MHz the cable is a full wave, efficiency dips slightly compared to the half-wave case, but 5 µA CM current is still enough to approach the limit.

 The DM loop at 2 cm² is not negligible, but the f2f^2 dependence in the field equation works against it: even though it contributes strongly at low harmonics, the small area limits it.
-The cable, acting as a CM antenna, does not have the same area limitation — it radiates as a dipole, which scales much more favorably.
+The cable, acting as a CM antenna, does not have the same area limitation — it radiates as a dipole, which scales much more favorably with frequency.

 This is why adding decoupling capacitors alone will not solve this problem.
-Decoupling reduces DM loop currents.
-The CM current on the USB cable comes from parasitic coupling between the board's common-mode noise voltage and the cable shield or ground reference.
+I've watched teams add ten more 0.1 µF caps to their power rails thinking it'll fix their emissions issues.
+Decoupling reduces DM loop currents by providing a local charge reservoir and tightening the high-frequency current path.
+That's great for the DM mechanism.
+But the CM current on the USB cable comes from parasitic coupling between the board's common-mode noise voltage and the cable shield or ground reference.
+Decoupling caps do nothing for that.
 You need a CM choke on the USB lines.

 The Fix: Three Targeted Changes